joinpursuit/Pursuit-Core-iOS/persistence-animation-autolayout/keyboard-handling/README.md

 ### Adding an observer

-You can sign up to "tune in" from broadcasts from the default NotificationCenter using the following [method](https://developer.apple.com/documentation/foundation/notificationcenter/1415360-addobserver):
+You can "tune in" to broadcasts from the default NotificationCenter using the following [method](https://developer.apple.com/documentation/foundation/notificationcenter/1415360-addobserver):

 ```swift
 func addObserver(_ observer: Any,